 Class begins and ends at the specified time.
-Lateness is considered arriving more than 15 minutes after the class start time, without giving prior notification to the Lead Instructor.
+Lateness is considered arriving after the class start time, without giving prior notification to the Lead Instructor.
 Leaving early is considered leaving class before dismissed by the Lead Instructor.
 Lateness or leaving class early are inconsiderate to instructors and other students.
-Three occurrences of arriving late or leaving early will be counted as one absence.
+Three occurrences of arriving late or leaving early in excess of 30 minutes will be counted as one absence.
 Repeated violations will not be tolerated.